calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 After deduplication, my [data cleaning pipeline](https://github.com/calebclayreagor/nyc-taxi-efficiency/blob/main/notebooks/00_cleaning.ipynb) selected just over 1.5 million trips for downstream analysis.

-### Iterative density-based clustering approach
+### Iterative density-based clustering

-Because density-based clustering allows for noise, these algorithms tend to leave many observations unclustered.
-To aggregate as many trips into clusters as possible, I implemented an iterative [hierarchical DBSCAN](https://github.com/scikit-learn-contrib/hdbscan) (<ins>H</ins>DBSCAN) approach that sequentially clustered remaining observations from the previous step while relaxing the minimum cluster size from 6 to 2 riders (more on these values later).
+Because density-based clustering allows for outliers, these algorithms tend to leave many observations unclustered.
+To aggregate as many trips into clusters as possible, I implemented an iterative [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan) (<ins>H</ins>ierarchical DBSCAN) approach that sequentially clustered all remaining observations from the previous step while relaxing the minimum cluster size from 6 to 2 riders (more on these values later).
 My input features consisted of pickup locations $x_0,y_0$ and times $t_0$ and dropoff locations $x_1,y_1$ and returned cluster labels $k$ for each trip/passenger.
 Here's what my clustering results looked like after each iteration:

 ```
 Iteration 0 (min_cluster_size = 6): % clustered = 10.89